 Types of bathroom mold

 Not all species of mold are harmful.
-In the following sections, we will describe some of the more dangerous types of bathroom mold so that you can better identify threats in your home and eliminate them promptly.
+In the following sections, we will describe some of the more dangerous types of mold so that you can better identify threats in your bathroom and eliminate them promptly.

 White mold in bathroom